Inference from Sampling with Response Probabilities Estimated via Calibration: Asymptotics I

-This means that $\widehat{Y}_{\widehat{p}}^{mle}$ is asymptotically equivalent to the full sample unknown Horvitz-Thompson estimator in this case.
-When estimating the response probability via MLE, see Equation~\eqref{eqn:mle}, we implicitly assume a superpopulation model, that is $y_i$ is a linear combination of $ k_i \pi_i p_i \xb_i$.
-The resulting NWA estimator is such that the estimated response probabilities correct for the nonresponse error.
+This means that $\widehat{Y}_{\widehat{p}}^{mle}$ is asymptotically equivalent to the full sample unknown HT estimator in this case.
+When estimating the response probability via MLE, see Equation~\eqref{eqn:mle}, we implicitly assume a superpopulation model, i.e., $y_i$ is a linear combination of $ k_i \pi_i p_i \xb_i$. \end{remark}